Romyadhy/HelpdeskITSupport-System/listbug.md

 - [x] Fix bug logic in notes tickets.
 - [ ] Total ticket in monthly report has a diff output.
 - [x] Bugs in daily reports when the ticket open yesterday and solve by today, the previous reports is not recorded but updated along with the ticket handle and status.
-- [ ] Bugs in detail daily report -> tickets shows changes the data sources, as we do in pdf.
+- [x] Bugs in detail daily report -> tickets shows changes the data sources, as we do in pdf.
+- [ ] Add durations and time in WITA at dashboard admin pages

 ## Unfinished Features